pebblecode/pebblecode.github.io/work/case-studies/az-ciportal.md

 ## ------ Problem ------ ##
 problem-title: The Problem
-problem-summary: Business analysts at AstraZeneca (AZ) regularly research and report on their competitors in order to help leaders understand which programs and product lines to prioritise.
-Too much time is spent gathering relevant data across multiple sources, and that information is already outdated by the time leaders receive it.
+problem-summary-lrg: Business analysts at AstraZeneca (AZ) regularly research and report on their competitors in order to help leaders understand which programs and product lines to prioritise.
+problem-summary: Too much time is spent gathering relevant data across multiple sources, and that information is already outdated by the time leaders receive it.

 ## ------ Method ------ ##